 The Use of Ceramic and Opalware is very popular among health-conscious people because they don’t react to cold or hot food.

 READ ALSO: WHICH DINNERWARE SET MATERIAL IS BEST FOR HEALTH?

 Opalware material is made up of tempered glass and not plastic.
 It is a melamine dinnerware material that is made up of hard plastic resin material.

-Opalware means a tableware (CROCKERY) made up of natural sorted materials like bone ash and green material that is bacteria free, non-porous and 100% hygienic for the family.
+Opalware means tableware (CROCKERY) made up of naturally sorted materials like bone ash and green material that is bacteria-free, non-porous, and 100% hygienic for the family.

 MELAMINE VS CERAMIC

 Below is the difference between melamine and Ceramic dinnerware sets;

 |Melamine is a hard plastic, a type of hard resin.
 Melamine is lightweight, durable, and has a great shine since it is made up of plastic.||Ceramic is basically non-metallic tableware.
 Ceramic is made up of various types of clay.|